Skip to content

 Each analog Channel corresponds to an element in QUA, whereas the digital channel is part of an analog channel.

-These channel combinations cover most use cases, although there are exceptions (input-only channels and single-output, IQ-input channels) which will be implemented in a subsequent QuAM release.
+These channel combinations cover most use cases, although there are exceptions (input-only channels and single-output, IQ-input channels) which will be implemented in a subsequent QUAM release.
 If you need such channels, please create a Github issue.

 Analog Output Channels